SantiagoMSalazar/Booky/English/Academic-One/Exercises.md

 ________________________________________________________________

 # Excercise
-Different - In my culture the peo
+Different - In my culture the people usually use the shoes in the house.